bodsch/ansible-algernon/README.md

 ### supported operating systems

-* ArchLinux
+* Arch Linux
 * Debian based
-    - Debian 10 / 11
+    - Debian 10 / 11 / 12
-    - Ubuntu 20.04
-* RedHat based
-    - Alma Linux 8 / 9
-    - Rocky Linux 8 / 9
-    - OracleLinux 8 / 9
+    - Ubuntu 20.10 / 22.04

+> **RedHat-based systems are no longer officially supported!
+May work, but does not have to.**

 ## Contribution